Carlos-Blandino/starter-restaurant-reservation/README.md

 ## Technology in play:
   The frontend was developed with HTML5, CSS3, Javascript, Bootstrap, and React.
-For the backend, I used Nodejs, Express, and Knex.
+For the backend, I used Node.js, Express, and Knex.

 ## Basic Installation